-The SSU CACC CE Student Fellow will be an English or Communication Studies major serving as a blogger.
-S/he will create and edit blog posts in support of the CCE’s efforts; create posts about events, community organizations and opportunities, and other community engagement topics; work closely with CCE student assistants, especially those working on updating our social media accounts and the website; and watch the work of our counterparts and community partners for ideas.
+The CESF Fellow will be an English or Communication Studies major doing an unpaid internship as a blogger.
+They will create and edit blog posts in support of the Center for Community Engagement’s (CCE) efforts; create posts about events, community organizations and opportunities, and other community engagement topics; work closely with CCE student assistants, especially those working on updating our social media accounts and our website; and watch the work of our counterparts and community partners for ideas.

 One Stanbridge University Veterinary Technology student will be selected to volunteer with Lions, Tigers, and Bears, an organization dedicated to providing a safe haven to abused and abandoned exotic animals.
 This nonprofit organization is a committed no kill, no breed sanctuary, allowing animals in their care to live out their lives with dignity in a safe and caring environment.
 The student volunteer will assist the staff at Lions, Tigers, and Bears, as requested.

 The Public Service Internships program is a student lead internship program for students interested in learning more about careers in public service.
 The students who run the program support student interns in reflection exercises, planning and leading meetings to build professional development skills, and managing the program logistics.
 In the spring semester student leaders support their cohort in preparing for their next steps in the professional and academic lives.
 The student directors are currently planning several panels to help students build connections with public service professionals and current or recently graduated masters candidates.
 The student directors will plan events to support our cohort in preparing for their next steps in their professional and academic lives.
 The student director will organize and plan panels for the intern cohort as well as their other duties.
 The panels will offer students in our cohort an opportunity to connect with current public service professionals and current graduate students to ask about steps to inform their public service work.
 This year we will also focus on taking on a spirit of activism and organizing from a professional perspective.